wildangellisa1977/FlipperHTTP/Raspberry Pi Zero 2 W/README.md

 - **Check** the option **`Configure wireless LAN`**.
 - **Enter** your **WiFi SSID** and **Password**.

-  *_Important_: Configuring WiFi at this stage prevents future connectivity issues._
+  *Important: Configuring WiFi at this stage prevents future connectivity issues.*

 #### b.
 Enable SSH